chief-of-state/chief-of-state/docs/configuration.md

 Advanced users can use any of the following [environment variables](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#exporters) to tweak the OpenTelemetry Agent before starting CoS.

 ### Read side configurations
 The CoS can handle as many as read sides one desires.
-CoS read side are configured using a readside configuration file.
+CoS read side are configured using a readside configuration files.
+One can bundle all the readside configuration files into a _single yaml file_ or have them in a _folder_.
-The configuration file is a _single yaml_ file containing all the read sides settings one desires.
-The following settings are required to define a read side configuration file:
+The following settings are required to define a read side yaml configuration file:

 | Setting    | Required                      | Description                                                                                                                                                                                                                                               |
 |------------|-------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|